Tyler Haussener ’14

 Lock Haven, Pa. | Central Mountain High School

 Majors: Physics and Mathematics

 Clubs/activities: Alpha Lambda Delta, Math Club, Pink Physics Club, Men’s Tennis

 Post-graduation plans: Attending graduate school for physics or engineering.

-Why did you choose to study physics?
-I have always enjoyed both mathematics and the sciences.
+Why I chose to study physics: I have always enjoyed both mathematics and the sciences.
 When you study physics you get a combination of both.
 This allows you to be able to learn and understand the world around you, which is very gratifying when you can describe why something behaves the way it does.